fabian-nunes/fabian-nunes/README.md

 # Hi my name is Fabian Nunes! 👋
-I am Computer Science student currently ending the course in ESTGOH Portugal.
+I am Computer Scientist / Software Engineer currently doing my Master Degree in Cybersecurity and Forensics Investigation on the college ESTG in Leiria, Portugal.

 ## Hobbies ❤️